zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

       * The path string may also contain the literal string `[DOMAIN]` somewhere after the first solidus `/`.
-      * If the literal string `[DOMAIN]` is found in the path string it will be replaced by the tested domain name.
-If the tested domain name contains solidus (slash) `/` then that will be encoded as `%2F`.
+      * If the literal string `[DOMAIN]` is found in the path string it will be replaced by the given domain name.
+If the given domain name contains solidus (slash) `/` then that will be encoded as `%2F`.
       * An empty path string will be replaced by the string `/`.
 * If the text string is neither a blocking policy (literal string `[BLOCK]`) or a